Businesses & Services: 1911 – 1944

 1932

-A new bridge is constructed over the Ramsey Ravine on 102 Avenue.
-The bridge, a “make work” project during the Great Depression, is now on the City of Edmonton Historic Resources Inventory.
+A new bridge is constructed over the Ramsay Ravine on 102nd Avenue.
+The bridge, a ‘make work’ project during the Great Depression, is now on the City of Edmonton Historic Resources Inventory.

 1934